2023 Most Popular Sociology Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that sociology majors at Missouri State take out while working on their Bachelor's Degree is $23,384.

-Grinnell College did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the remote town of Grinnell, Grinnell is a private not-for-profit college with a small student population.
+With a ranking of #10, Grinnell College did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+Located in the town of Grinnell, Grinnell is a private not-for-profit college with a small student population.

 Women make up 67% of the sociology majors at the school.

 University of Iowa came in at #11 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in the Plains States Region ranking.
-Iowa is a very large public school located in the city of Iowa City.
+Iowa is a fairly large public school located in the small city of Iowa City.

 About 76% of the students majoring in sociology at the school are women while 24% are male.